Anomaly Detection in Large Labeled Multi-Graph Databases: Search Algorithm

-The $(W)MIS$ solutions, $\mSO_j$'s, provide us with non-overlapping occurrences of $k$-node motifs ($k\geq 3$) in each $G_j$.
-The next task is to identify the subset of those motifs to include in our motif table $\mt$ so as to minimize the total encoding length in Eq. \eqref{obj}.
-We first define the set $\mC$ of {\em candidate motifs}: \beq \mC = \{ g\simeq sg \;|\; sg \in \bigcup_{j} \mSO_j \}. \eeq We start with encoding the graphs in $\mG$ using the simplest code table that contains only the $2$-node motifs.
+We start with encoding the graphs in $\mG$ using the simplest code table that contains only the $2$-node motifs.
 This code table, with optimal code lengths for database $\mG$, is called the {\em Standard Code Table}, denoted by $\smt$.
-It provides the optimal encoding of $\mG$ when nothing more is known than the frequencies of typed edges (equal to $usage$s of the corresponding $2$-node motifs), which are assumed to be fully independent.
+It provides the optimal encoding of $\mG$ when nothing more is known than the frequencies of labeled edges (equal to $usage$s of the corresponding $2$-node motifs), which are assumed to be fully independent.
 As such, $\smt$ does not yield a good compression of the data but provides a practical bound.

 To find a better code table, we use the best-first greedy strategy: Starting with $\mt:=\smt$, we try adding each of the candidate motifs in $\mC$ one at a time.
 Then, we pick the `best' one that leads to the largest reduction in the total encoding length.
-We repeat this process with the remaining candidates until no addition leads to a better compression or all candidates are included in the $\mt$, in which case the algorithm quits.
+We repeat this process with the remaining candidates until no addition leads to a better compression or all candidates are included in the $\mt$, in which case the algorithm terminates.